GBrew18/Grey_Brewer/README.md

 # Grey_Brewer
 Thank you for visiting the (very) early stages of my GitHub Repo!

+This will contain my project portfolio with everything from Hardware Hacking to a Raspberry Pi Cluster for practicing Kubernetes.

-Please feel free to contact me directly at greybrewer@outlook.com
+For work opportunities, or to discuss future projects, please feel free to contact me directly at greybrewer@outlook.com greybrewer@proton.me